Cheukting/build-garkn-tutorial/README.md

 Schema of the knowledge graph is defined in a Graql file (.gql), and in the file, we have to define some `relations` `entities` and `attributes`.

-First let's define some `relation`s in `game-of-theones-schema.gql`:
+First, let's define some `relation`s in `game-of-theones-schema.gql`:

 ```graql
 define